YouTube

 TOMORROW

-The next day I jumped on the Doha bus for a tour of the city.
-There wasn’t one other person on the bus so I pretty much had my own driver the entire trip.
-I had already explore a bit of the city so ventured out to The Pearl which is a man made island just north of West Bay.
+The next day, I jumped on the Doha bus for a tour of the city.
+There wasn’t one other person on the bus, so I pretty much had my own driver the entire trip.
+I had already explored a bit of the city, so I ventured out to The Pearl, which is a man-made island just north of West Bay.

 David Simpson and traditional dhow wooden boat at Corniche Marina in Doha, Qatar.
 Swimming in Doha Airport